BAA traffic up, Heathrow has record December

 LONDON Traffic at airports operated by BAA rose last month with Heathrow enjoying its busiest December ever in terms of both passenger numbers and cargo which grew for the first time since February 2011 on an underlying basis.

-BAA, which is Britain's main airport operator and majority owned by Spanish infrastructure group Ferrovial (FER.MC), said on Wednesday that its airports carried just under 8.1 million passengers in December.
+BAA, which is Britain's main airport operator and majority owned by Spanish infrastructure group Ferrovial, said on Wednesday that its airports carried just under 8.1 million passengers in December.

 That represents an annual increase of 0.6 percent once adjusted to exclude the impact of exceptional events such as heavy snow in late 2010, and was better than November and October when passenger numbers shrank on an underlying basis.